The Best Coding Bootcamps of 2021

 Income Share Agreements (ISAs)

-Software Engineering Bootcamp Structure
+Coding Bootcamp Structure

 As the program progresses, students move on to field-specific languages and high-level programming tasks.
 During this period, students often work on collaborative projects.

-Towards the end of the program, students build advanced programs with their coding skills.
-These projects also serve a dual-purpose as portfolio items, which can help students land a job.
+Toward the end, students build advanced programs with their coding skills.
+These projects also serve a dual purpose as portfolio items that can help students land a job.

-Students often build entire software programs by themselves, creating interfaces and performing functionality tests to prove the concept.
-Job training and assistance also occurs at this point.
+Students often build entire software programs by themselves, creating interfaces, and performing functionality tests to prove the concept.
+Job training and assistance also occur at this point.
 Students work with career advisors to craft a resume, portfolio, and make LinkedIn connections.

 Companies Hiring Software Engineering Bootcamp Grads

 Virtually all well-known tech companies have bootcamp graduates working for them.
 Bootcamp graduates are known to work for companies like Facebook, Google, and Amazon, along with countless startups.
-Some software engineering bootcamp students choose to start their own companies, and many find success with their ideas.
+Some software engineering bootcamp students choose to start their own companies and many find success with their ideas.
 Here’s a list of some companies hiring software engineering bootcamp grads.

-Will coding bootcamp help me get a job?
+Will a coding bootcamp help me get a job?

 Coding bootcamp tuition varies.
 Coding bootcamps in New York City cost around $10,000 to $20,000.
-However, many scholarships and tuition deferment programs are available, so what you see doesn’t have to be what you pay.
+However, many scholarships and tuition deferment programs are available.
+What you see as the price is not necessarily what you will end up paying.